TL;DR β the best trade show lead capture apps by what your team actually needs

 That's the problem nobody actually solved for the next decade.
 Badge scanners came along and gave you a name and email.
 CRMs let you type the rest.
 But the conversation, the part that's worth money, kept living in someone's memory and dying there.
 So when people ask me what changed in 2026, that's the answer.
 The category formerly known as "lead retrieval" is finally becoming AI lead capture, and a few apps are racing to define what that actually means.

 I've spent the last six months building one of those apps and benchmarking the rest.
 So this isn't a sponsored listicle.
-It's a look at the eight tools you should actually evaluate, what they're each genuinely good at, and where each one falls flat.
+It's a look at the twelve tools you should actually evaluate, what they're each genuinely good at, and where each one falls flat.
 Including mine.

 Looking for a quicker event-focused comparison?
 We also maintain a 9 best lead capture apps for trade shows & events page with a different tool set (Popl, Cvent, Swapcard, iCapture, Wave Connect) β more event-type coverage, less AI depth.
 This blog article goes deep on AI capabilities; that page is a faster side-by-side for event planners.